jmasonlee/graphGOL/ideas.md

 All other cells are DISCONNECTED.

 This is not fully or even well written up yet, and I don't think I've fully wrapped my brain arond it... but it's cool :-)

+### Coordinates
+Don't necessarily need to be stored WRT the board.
+They should be stored WRT other living cells...
+Or not stored?